ShieldedDemon19/TWOlang/README.md

 - If B is 1, the program will use the current value in A and output a character.
 This character can be anything from 0 to 27 *([space], a, b c... x, y, z, \n)*.
 - If B is 2, the program will output the current numerical value of A.
 - If B is 3, the program will save the next key press, then find its value and store it in A.
-- If B is 4, The program will save a number that the user enters into A.
+- If B is 4, the program will save a number that the user enters into A.
+- If B is 5, the program will output the credits.

 ## TWO Hello world example